Lucretia/free-ada/README.md

 If you leave everything as default, you will have a bunch of archives in a packages directory and the toolchain installed to ```$HOME/opt/free-ada-new

+### Bare metal cross compilers

+These options allow you to build bare metal C and Ada compilers, you have to provide your own runtime.

+The following targets have been built, but any target supported by GCC should build now.

+* arm-none-eabi
+* i386-elf
+* x86_64-elf
+* mips-elf
+* msp430-elf
+* avr

 ## Notes